landrok/activitypub/docs/server/example-fetch-peertube-outbox-activities.md

 Define Peertube's dialect
 -------------------------

-In fact, we will *partially* implement peertube's model.
+We will only *partially* implement peertube's model.

 After a step-by-step exceptions analysis, we've collected all attributes that are specific.